Tensor Eigenvalue Complementarity Problems: Solving general TEiCPs

 (iii)-(iv): These two items can be proved exactly in the same way as for (i)-(ii).
 The proof is omitted here, for cleanness of the paper. \end{proof}

 \begin{remark} In Theorem~\ref{thm:infeas:ficvg}(ii), (iv), if $V_{\re}(h)$ is not finite, then we can only get the asymptotic convergence

 This is because $V_{\re}(h)$ is contained in the unit sphere $\{x\in \mathbb{R}^n : x^Tx=1\}$ and the ideal $I(h)$ is archimedean.
 The asymptotic convergence can be implied by \cite{Lasserre01}.
-However, the set $V_{\re}(h)$ is generally finite, as shown in Proposition~\ref{V(h):finite}. \end{remark}
+However, the set $V_{\re}(h)$ is finite for generic tensors $\mA,\mB$, as shown below. \end{remark}